kumarlabgit/MyESL/README.md

 	git clone -b grid_search https://github.com/kumarlabgit/ESL ESL
 	cd ESL
 	bash setup.sh

+#### In Python, the DrPhylo pipeline in MyESL uses the same directives as MyESL.exe.
+To perform an analysis using the example dataset, only replacing `MyESL.exe` with `MyESL.py`

+#### More detailed instructions and outputs for MyESL analysis will be found at [MyESL](https://github.com/kumarlabgit/MyESL/tree/master).

 ## References ##
 If you use DrPhylo in your research, please cite our articles: